Applying for Financial Aid

 - Download a Verification Worksheet.

-- Complete, sign, and return the worksheet with appropriate tax information for the calendar year preceding the academic year for which you are applying: (2015-16 FAFSA requires verification of 2014 tax information, 2014-15 FAFSA requires verification of 2013 tax information).
+- Complete, sign, and return the worksheet with appropriate tax information for the calendar year preceding the academic year for which you are applying: (2017-2018 FAFSA requires verification of 2015 tax information and 2018-2019 requires 2016 tax information).

 - Federal regulations now require tax information, that is submitted for verification purposes, to be obtained directly from the IRS either by choosing the IRS Data Retrieval Option on the FAFSA (the preferred method) or by requesting a Tax Return Transcript from the IRS and submitting it to our office.
 Please DO NOT submit copies of your federal tax returns.
 For additional information about requesting a Tax Return Transcript from the IRS, click here.